filmboy3/TIA/README.md

 ## GMAIL API

 TIA has a dedicated google voice number - (347) 352-6247 - which auto-forwards all texts to its own GMAIL account.
-Once the script starts, TIA continuously loops every 10 seconds `time.sleep(10)`:

-1. A GET request is made to the Gmail API's inbox to check if anything new has been added to the list of messages currently marked <i>UNREAD</i>.
+1. Our first Rabbit queue worker -- worker_gmail.py -- checks if anything new has been added to the list of messages currently marked <i>UNREAD</i>.
 If there's nothing new in the 'unread' list, TIA skips ahead to #5.

 2. If there <i>is</i> a new unread item, TIA makes another GET request for that most recent 'UNREAD' message, and parses the body/subject of the email, checking whether it's a forwarded text from the GV number or a regular email.

 3. If the text is a GV text, TIA parses the email, extracting the body of the text as well as the sender's number, then marks the e-mail as 'read'.

-4. The new info is added to TIA's <i><a href="https://mlab.com">MongoDB</i></a>, which features two <i>collections</i>, message_records and user_records.
+4. The new info is added to TIA's <i><a href="https://mlab.com">MongoDB</i></a>, which features three <i>collections</i>, message_records, user_records, and timed_records (for <i>send later</i> messages).
 If there is a previous user_record with the sender's phone number, saved personal info -- name, home address, how many times they've interacted with TIA -- is transferred to the new message_record.
 Finally, the message is listed on the MongoDB as 'unsent'.

 5. TIA checks for any 'unsent' message_records in the MongoDB.
 If there are, TIA begins to process that message_record.